MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 ---
 title: "Path Information and Enumeration"
-description: "Get information about paths and enumerate the contents" ms.prod: xamarin ms.assetid: 8E8C5C6A-F324-4155-8652-7A77D231B3E5 ms.technology: xamarin-forms
+description: "This article explains how to get information about SkiaSharp paths and enumerate the contents, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 8E8C5C6A-F324-4155-8652-7A77D231B3E5 ms.technology: xamarin-forms